jColeChanged/jColeChanged.github.io/_posts/2012-06-14-contributing-to-an-open-source-chat-bot.md

 published: true
 ---

-My first ever contribution to an open source project that wasn&rsquo;t my own was a plugin for an IRC chat bot in #clojure on freenode.
-The plugin was called findfn, because that is what it did.
-When someone types something in IRC along the lines of <code>findfn 2 2 4</code> it would return a list of all the functions which would return <code>4</code> after being passed
+My first ever contribution to an open source project that wasn't my own was a plugin for an IRC chat bot in `#clojure` on `freenode`.
+The plugin was called `findfn`, because that is what it did.
+When someone types something in IRC along the lines of <code>findfn 2 2 4</code> it would return a list of all the functions which would return <code>4</code> after being passed <code>2</code> twice.
-<code>2</code> twice.
-In that example it would probably return the operators
-for both addition and multiplication.
+In that example it would probably return the operators for both addition and multiplication.
 Other times it might return first, last, map, or any number of other functions.

 To do this the plugin took a brute force approach.
 There weren&rsquo;t any clever means of figuring out what would return what, though it would be